The New Minimal Supersymmetric GUT : Spectra, RG analysis and Fermion Fits: Examples of Soft parameters sets and Susy Spectra found

-If we first set $f_{AB}=0$ then clearly all neutrino masses and mixings become unphysical.
-However one finds that the fractional changes in the charged fermion masses and mixing are changed by less than one part in $10^4 -10^6$. \textbf{\emph{Thus the $\mathbf{\oot}$ coupling is utterly irrelevant to the charged fermion sector in our fits.
-This feature clearly marks out the solutions we have found as totally distinct from the class of generic fits explored in}} \cite{grimus1,grimus2}.
-Moreover our $f_{AB}$ eigenvalues (and thus the right handed neutrino masses) are strongly hierarchical ($10^2:10^1:10^{-3}$); so much so that they are effective in compensating the large hierarchy in the neutrino Dirac masses($10^2:10:10^{-2}$) (which is amplified by the square of the neutrino Dirac mass in the Type I formula) to produce the rather weak ($15:3:1$) hierarchy of the light neutrino masses.
-This is again crucially different from the generic SO(10) solutions of \cite{grimus1,grimus2} which have a hierarchy of at most $300:60:1$ for the right neutrino masses ( which are also much larger).
-There\cite{grimus1,grimus2} the dilution of the Dirac mass hierarchy relies on a strong boost of the coefficient $r_D$ of $g_{AB}$ in the Dirac neutrino mass matrix $M_{Drc}^\nu$ to huge values $\sim 10^4-10^5$.
+If we first set $f_{AB}=0$ then all neutrino masses and mixings become unphysical.
+However one finds that the fractional changes in the charged fermion masses are typically less than one part in $10^4 $.
+Thus the $\mathbf{\oot}$ coupling is irrelevant to the charged fermion sector in our fits.
+This feature together with much smaller values of the parameter $r_D\sim 10^2$ (as compared to $r_D \sim 10^5$ ; see\cite{grimus1,grimus2} for the definition and values of $r_D$ which controls the strength of the contribution of $g_{AB}$ to the neutrino Yukawa coupling) marks out the solutions we have found as distinct from the class of generic fits explored in \cite{grimus1,grimus2}.
+Moreover our $f_{AB}$ eigenvalues (and thus the right-handed neutrino masses) are strongly hierarchical($1 :10^2:10^4$) : so much so that they are effective in compensating the large hierarchy in the neutrino Dirac Yukawas ($10^{-1}:10:10^{2}$) (which is amplified by the square of the neutrino Dirac Yukawa in the Type I formula) to produce the rather weak hierarchy of the light neutrino masses.
+This is again very different from the generic SO(10) solutions of \cite{grimus1,grimus2} which have a hierarchy of at most $1:60:300$ for the right neutrino masses (which are also much larger).
+There\cite{grimus1,grimus2} the dilution of the Dirac mass hierarchy relies on a strong boost of the coefficient $r_D$ of $g_{AB}$ in the neutrino Yukawa matrix to huge values $\sim 10^4-10^5$.
 Our parameters simply never venture towards such large $r_D$ : they always produce values of the coefficient $r_D$ below 500.
-In fact even if one removes constraints that the parameters remain perturbative it proves extremely difficult to force the downhill simplex `amoeba' --in its unicellular wisdom !--to crawl towards the high $r_D$ region.
-Of course we have already shown\cite{pinmsgut} that generic numeric fits carry no direct implication for the NMSGUT since their parameters are constrained, but still the generic analysis propagated a scare\cite{grimulavu} that the small $\mathbf{\oot}$ scenario was utterly flawed and then compounded it by the confusing conclusion that small(but not tiny) $f_{AB}$ solutions were in fact capable of finding accurate fits.
+In fact even if one removes constraints that the parameters remain perturbative it proves extremely difficult to force the downhill simplex `amoeba' to crawl towards the high $r_D$ region.
+Of course we have already shown\cite{pinmsgut} that generic numeric fits carry no direct implication for the NMSGUT since their parameters are constrained, but still the generic analysis propagated a scare\cite{grimus1} that the small $\mathbf{\oot}$ scenario was basically flawed and then compounded it by the confusing conclusion that small(but not tiny) $f_{AB}$ solutions were in fact capable of finding accurate fits(by using values of a Yukawa formula parameter $r_D\sim 10^5$ that are so large as to make them unachievable in actual NMSGUT Yukawa formulae).
 In any case this history underlines once again\cite{gmblm,blmdm} the emphatic \emph{non sequituur} with which explicit UV theories must confront such generic no-go claims unless they are founded on something more than numeric projections.